brian-ding/glowing-train/CONTRIBUTION.md

 # 2. Pull Request

-make sure that you provide the following information in either PR title or PR description
+Make sure that you provide the following information in either PR title or PR description.

 - jira ticket
 - team